ML4GLand/EUGENe/docs/usage-principles.md

 3. Evaluate and interpret (EI) trained models with a variety of methods and visualizations

 ## EUGENe Objects
-Our current release relies on two main custom Python objects: ``SeqData`` and `BaseModel`.
-These objects are described in more detail below.
+Our current release relies on two main custom Python objects: `SeqData` and `BaseModel`.

 ### `SeqData` -- An AnnData-like container for sequence data

 #### What is `SeqData`?

-`SeqData` objects are the core data containers of EUGENe. `SeqData` is a data structure that is modeled after AnnData [^cite_Virshup21] and is meant to containerize and simplify a EUGENe analysis workflow. `SeqData` objects are responsible for holding all the information in a dataset.
-The following schematic is meant to represent a `SeqData` object:
+`SeqData` objects are the core data containers of EUGENe. `SeqData` is a data structure that is modeled after [AnnData](https://anndata.readthedocs.io/en/latest/) and is meant to containerize and simplify a EUGENe analysis workflow. `SeqData` objects are responsible for holding all the information for a given dataset.
+Credit again to AnnData for many of the concepts behind `SeqData` and for the following image conceptualization:

 <figure>
 <p align="center">
 <img src="_static/sdata_only.png" alt="EUGENe SeqData" width=400>
-<figcaption align = "center"><b>`SeqData` schematic showing attributes and their alignments</b></figcaption>
+<figcaption align = "center"><b>SeqData schematic showing attributes and their alignments</b></figcaption>
 </p>
 </figure>

 ##### Sequence representations (`seqs`, `rev_seqs`, `ohe_seqs`, `rev_ohe_seqs` and `seqsm`)
 The primary data contained in a `SeqData` object are sequence representations.
 All sequence representations should be aligned along the axis of the number of sequences in the dataset (the y-axis dimension in the schematic above).

-To genomics researchers, the most convenient way to encode these sequences is as strings of the alphabets “ACGT” and “ACGU” for DNA and RNA respectively.
-These are stored in the `seqs` attribute of the `SeqData` object as a Numpy ndarray of type object.
+To many genomics researchers, the most convenient way to encode these sequences is as strings of the alphabets “ACGT” and “ACGU” for DNA and RNA respectively.
+These are stored in the `seqs` attribute of the `SeqData` object as a [Numpy ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html).
 The `seqs` attribute is meant to hold the 5’ to 3’ direction of nucleotide sequences, but it is often useful to consider the 3’ to 5’ direction in some manner when training models.
 The `rev_seqs` attribute of `SeqData` is meant to hold the reverse complement string representation of the sequences.

-These string representations readily available in a programmatic setting is useful for plotting functions, but cannot be directly used by statistical models.
+These string representations are mostly useful for plotting, but cannot be directly used by deep learning models.
 The most widely used numerical representation of DNA sequence is the one-hot encoding, where each base of the respective alphabet is reserved a position along a 4-dimensional vector, with A in the first position, C in the second and so on.
 The `ohe_seqs` attribute is designed to hold these 4 x L length arrays as Numpy ndarrays, and the `ohe_rev_seqs` holds the one-hot representation of the reverse complement.

 ```{note}
 By default EUGENe expects the first dimension of all one-hot encoded sequences to be the number of channels (in the case of the nucleotide alphabets, 4) and the second dimension to be the length of the sequence.
 This is the convention used by PyTorch and PyTorch Lightning for 1D convolutions.